Sprout Social Review

 It’s a difficult job for tool vendors to work out pricing, and I have no doubt Sprout Social have spent a huge amount of time and research into their pricing structure.
 But for many, Sprout Social will just be too expensive.

-As I write this article, prices start at $59 per user per month for the Deluxe plan.
-This plan is aimed at small businesses and allows you to manage up to 5 social profiles.
+Prices now start at $99 per user per month for the Premium Plan.
+Sprout have axed their $59/user/month Deluxe plan for new users.
+This plan is for small to medium-sized businesses and allows you to manage up to 10 social profiles.

-The team plan which will suit bigger agencies as well as bigger brands and businesses costs $500 per month and includes 3 users.
-Sprout Social isn’t really aiming at the casual blogger or the individual, it grew out of wanting to cater for businesses and brands- and that has a higher price tag.
+It's important to say that Sprout Social isn’t really aiming at the casual blogger or the individual.
+They grew out of wanting to cater for businesses and brands- and hence the higher price tag.

 (If paying mthly)